How to Plan for Interest Rate Changes Through 2023

 The United States had been experiencing near-historically low interest rates, and a year after the COVID-19 pandemic reached the United States, the Federal Reserve announced it would keep the benchmark interest rate near zero as the economy continues to recover from the pandemic.
 This dovish sentiment from the Fed changed in March of 2022, much earlier than expected, as inflation numbers began to rise to dangerous levels.
 This means that Americans time to refinance their debt and save money are dwindling, and it now might be worth waiting to make any changes until the rate increase continue to ease in 2023.
 It now seems likely that rates will begin to drop by the end of 2023, and we’ve laid out what that means for your wallet, including helpful ideas for how to plan for when interest rates come back down.

-Its an Opportune Time to Buy or Refinance a Home
+It’s an Opportune Time to Buy or Refinance a Home

 While this may have been true during the near zero interest rate time period, the housing market has leveled off and in some cases come back down from it’s crazy high in the wake of the interest rate increases.
 Just make sure your move makes long-term financial sense for you and your family.
 If you are sure that you can comfortably afford a new mortgage payment, the next few years are prime time to buy a home.